themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 **Sobel Transformation**

-Once we get the normalized image, we remove the color of image by converting it into grayscale.
-Then, we increase the local contrast of the image using sobel filter.
+Once we get the normalized image, we convert it into grayscale.
+Then, we increase the local contrast of the image using the Sobel filters.
 ![](/images/deepcluster-sobel.png){.img-center}

-Below is a simplified snippet adapted from the author implementation [here](https://github.com/facebookresearch/deepcluster/blob/9796a71abbfd14181a2b117d6244e60c2d94efbf/models/alexnet.py#L35).
+Below is a simplified snippet adapted from the author's implementation [here](https://github.com/facebookresearch/deepcluster/blob/9796a71abbfd14181a2b117d6244e60c2d94efbf/models/alexnet.py#L35).
 We can apply it on the augmented image `aug_im` we got above.
 ```python
 import torch
 import torch.nn as nn